 Le Mouton Noir Restaurant and Ruinettes Self-Service

 Situated directly opposite the Ruinettes lift station, there are two lunch choices – self-service or a smart restaurant with waiter service.
 Downstairs is ideal for a quick lunch or hot chocolate stop either inside or on the large terrace, and upstairs offers a sophisticated Swiss menu.
-The large upstairs terrace has a bar, DJ and dancing in the afternoon when the weather permits.

 The Icecube is just below the Ruinettes lift station, and offers a quick and easy stopoff for lunch, hot chocolate or something more bracing.
 Hot dogs, salads and toasted sandwiches can be enjoyed in deck chairs in the sunshine.